vchychuzhko/vch/about.md

 # About Me

+## Hello!

-Hi!
-I'm resourceful and competent full-stack developer with 6 years of experience in implementing and maintaining websites.
+I'm a resourceful and competent full-stack developer with 6 years of experience in implementing and maintaining websites.
 Have worked with Magento, Symfony and VueStorefront platforms with various clients around the globe.

-I have good understanding of user experience and web accessibility - convenience should always be above features.
+I have a good understanding of user experience and web accessibility - convenience should always be above features.
 Have strong faith in PWA and open source.

-I'm constantly seeking for new technologies and approaches - do self-education in form of pet projects with new platforms and preparation to gain new certifications.
+I'm constantly seeking for new technologies and solutions - do self-education in the form of pet projects with new platforms and preparation to gain new certifications.

 ## Technologies

+- JavaScript, TypeScript
+- Vue.js
 - PHP
-- JavaScript
 - HTML, CSS
+- Node.js
 - MySQL

 ### Platforms

 - Magento 2
 - Symfony
+- Vue.js, Nuxt
 - VueStorefront
-- Vue.js (Vite, Nuxt)

 ### Tools

 - Git
+- Linux CLI, BASH
+- CI/CD, Docker
+- Elasticsearch, Redis
+- Apache / Nginx
+- XML / XSD, SVG

+### Extensions

 - Vuex, Pinia, PrimeVue, Vuetify, Vuelidate
 - EasyAdmin, Chart.js
 - Eslint, Prettier
-- Apache / Nginx
-- XML / XSD, SVG
-- Linux CLI, BASH
-- Docker
-- Elasticsearch, Redis

 ## Responsibilities

-Through my career I worked with many e-commerce projects around the world, solving various tasks:

-- Creating projects from scratch and maintaining already existing ones
+### Magento

-- Developing, installing, updating and customizing extensions and themes
+- Developing, installing and updating modules and themes
+- Working with Catalog, Account and Checkout pages
-- Adding third-party integrations (GTM, Storyblok, Bazaarvoice, etc.)
+- Adding third-party integrations (GTM, Review.io, Bazaarvoice, etc.)
-- Migrations and minor or major version upgrades
+- Migration from M1 to M2, to VueStorefront and minor version upgrades
+- Implementing new endpoints with REST API and GraphQL
+- Performing SEO profiling and applying accessibility improvements
+- Deploying projects with GitHub Actions and Bitbucket Pipelines

+### Symfony

+- Building and customizing REST API clients and endpoints
+- Developing admin panels using EasyAdmin
+- Creating dashboard pages with Chart.js
+- Integrating Vue.js as a frontend
+- Migration minor and major versions
+- Writing CLI commands and queued tasks

+### Vue.js

 - Implementing mobile-first and SEO-friendly layouts
-- Designs and features estimation
-- Reviewing and refactoring code
-- Performing SEO profiling and implementing accessibility improvements
+- Utilizing Vuex or Pinia state managers
-- Building and customizing REST API clients and servers
+- Adding and customizing PrimeVue and Vuetify components
+- Integrating Storyblok pages and components
-- Configuring hosting and production environment
+- Configuring PWA and setting up OpenGraph requests
-- Deploying projects with GitHub Actions and Bitbucket Pipelines

 ## Speaker